-The angular and temporal power spectra of the random realization of the $\mathcal{E}$BCM used in Fig.~4 of the main text are shown here in Fig. \ref{fig:figs01} (orange).
+The resulting angular and temporal power spectra of the realization used in Fig.~4 are shown in Fig. \ref{fig:figs01} (orange).
 This figure confirms that the realized background follows the $\mathcal{E}$BCM with the estimated parameters (black).
 In addition, it provides a sense of the effect of spectral leakage associated with the analysis and finite sampling (the upward inflection at $\omega > 0.6$ cpd).

-\section{Statistical analysis}
+\subsubsection{Statistical analysis}

-In the course of comparing the observed OLR with a realization of background, we wish to find regions where the variance of the two differ.
+In the course of comparing the observed OLR with a realization of background, we wish to find regions (in either grid or spectral space) where the variance of the two differ.
 To this end, we use bootstrapping.
 This approach does not assume a priori that the samples are normally distributed and does not require an estimation of the number of degrees of freedom.
 In the following, we describe the analysis in physical space, used to compare the observed OLR variance with the background realization in Fig. 1 of the main text.
-The same analysis was also used in spectral space to compare the PSDs of the observed OLR and background realization in Fig.~4 (C,F) of the main text.
+The same analysis was also used in spectral space to compare the PSDs of the observed OLR and the background realization in Fig.~4 (C,F) of the main text.